 In 2009, I co-organised with Manfred Horstmanshoff and Claus Zittel a conference at the Netherlands Institute for Advanced Studies, on the history of physiology: 'Blood, Sweat and Tears'.
 This was published in the series Intersections: Yearbook for Early Modern Studies (Leiden: Brill, 2012).
 In 2014 my co-written chapter (with Jo Brown) on the reception of Thucydides' account of the plague of Athens was published in the Handbook to the Reception of Thucydides.
-In November 2019 I published a monograph on contemporary uses of 'Hippocrates', Hippocrates Now (London: Bloomsbury) and my next project is a book on the history of the female body for Profile Books.
+In November 2019 I published a monograph on contemporary uses of 'Hippocrates', Hippocrates Now (London: Bloomsbury) and my current project - for Profile Books - is a book on the history of the female body.

 My 2013 monograph The One-Sex Body on Trial: Using the Classical and Early Modern Evidence (Ashgate) examines the reception of the story of the ‘first midwife’ Agnodice and of the Hippocratic case history of Phaethousa of Abdera, who grew a beard after her husband was exiled.
 By tracing the different versions of each story that existed between c.1550 and 1840, I show how the authority of the classics was invoked in professional disputes about medicine, debates about the role of women, and discussions of sexual identity.
 I was awarded an AHRC Fellowship to complete this monograph.
 An interview in which I discuss the Agnodice story and its reception with my colleague Dr Jessica Hughes appears in the ‘Classics Confidential’ series; watch this online.